marguello95/ArguelloRepo/README.md

 **Learning Goals For This Course:** <br />

-1. Bascis of Python coding language <br />
+1. Basics of Python coding language <br />
 2. How to intergrate python with ArcGIS <br />
 3. Connect python to area of study (Hydrology, wetland and watershed data)